jezberg/loandra/README.md

 We thank the developers of Open-WBO!

 ## Citing Loandra
-If you use Loandra in your research, we kindly ask you to cite the follwoing publication
+If you use Loandra in your research, we kindly ask you to cite the following publication

 [1] Berg, Jeremias & Demirović, Emir & Stuckey, Peter.
 (2019).
 Core-Boosted Linear Search for Incomplete MaxSAT.
 10.1007/978-3-030-19212-9_3.